edazdarevic/Lesk/README.md

 0.5 etc.

-* Recursive definition of tokes
+* Recursive definition of tokens
 * Other cool stuff